 Prices do not include applicable sales & room taxes

-To Book: CLICK HERE(then click 'add to cart' to select workshop length and housing options to reserve your slot) Meals
+To Book: CLICK HERE(then click 'add to cart' to pay your registration fee to reserve your slot)

 Meals are the responsibility of the participant and their

 Fully stocked kitchens are available at each rental house, and we will

 likely plan to eat at least one meal per day there.